-Schools buy PATs from the New Zealand Council for Educational Research (NZCER), an independent research organisation which first developed the tests more than 30 years ago.
-NZCER also provides a marking service for the tests, which enables schools to access results and analysis online.
+All PATs are available as online tests.
+Schools can also buy printed PATs from the New Zealand Council for Educational Research (NZCER), an independent research organisation which first developed the tests more than 30 years ago.

 PAT:Reading Comprehension assesses how well Year 4 to 10 students understand the text they are reading.
 Each test is organised around several extended pieces of writing which include stories, poems, reports and explanations.

 PAT:Reading Vocabulary assesses Year 4 to 10 students’ ability to understand the words they read.
 Each question is based around a key word that is embedded in a short sentence.
 Students are asked to choose a synonym that best represents the meaning of this word from a list of five possible alternatives.

 PAT:Listening Comprehension measures Year 3 to 10 students' ability to understand spoken material.
 Students listen to a passage and then answer questions.
 It helps teachers detect children with poor listening skills and is also useful in identifying those children whose listening comprehension performance is significantly different from their ability to comprehend written material.

 PAT:Mathematics covers number knowledge, number strategies, algebra, geometry and measurement, and statistics.
 PAT:Mathematics is for Years 4 to 10, but there is an additional, slightly easier test aimed at Year 4 which some schools choose to use in Year 3.